The Pygac API

 Returns:

-bool: True if the orbit is affected, False otherwise.
+True if the orbit is affected, False otherwise.

 lineno2msec(scan_line_number)